basisproject/paper/support/economic-models/labor_hours.md

 - equations:
   - wages/labor:
-    - `Factor.minimum_wage`: the lowest per-hour someone can be paid
+    - `Basis.minimum_wage`: the lowest per-hour someone can be paid
-    - `Factor.wage_multiplier`: the highest someone can be paid
+    - `Basis.wage_multiplier`: the highest someone can be paid
-      - this is where wealth disparity comes in. if this is `100` and `Factor.minimum_wage` is `1` then the highest paid person in the economy will earn 100x more than the lowest paid person
+      - this is where wealth disparity comes in. if this is `100` and `Basis.minimum_wage` is `1` then the highest paid person in the economy will earn 100x more than the lowest paid person
-    - `Factor.productivity_rage`: a value that determines, as a ratio, how much `worker.productivity` can adjust the final wage either up or down.
+    - `Basis.productivity_rage`: a value that determines, as a ratio, how much `worker.productivity` can adjust the final wage either up or down.
       - as an example, if the worker's base wage is 100, and `productivity_range` is 0.3, then at a productivity of 1, the worker's wage will be 130, and at a productivity of 0, the wage will be 70.
     - `industry.need`: how much society values a particular industry
     - `occupation.*`: values determined collectively on a regional level (democratically), values are `0 <= n <= 1`